betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ### Free plans

 Most vendors offer a *free* plan.
 However, these typically come with length and/or size limitations.
-In response to the current pandemic situation, some vendors have either lowered prices of their paid plans or relaxed limitations of their free plans.
+In response to the Covid-19 pandemic situation, some vendors have either lowered prices of their paid plans or relaxed limitations of their free plans.

 Simply *attending* another host's meeting does not typically require a user to purchase a